Colorado vs Houston Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 12)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over tons of data from every past game between the Buffaloes and Cougars and using recursive machine learning and impressive AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over tons of data from every angle between the Buffaloes and Cougars and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-Interestingly enough, the data has been most keyed in on the unproportionally assigned weight human bettors regularly put on player performance factors between a Buffaloes team going up against a possibly rested Cougars team.
-Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+Remi has been most focused on the unproportionally assigned weight knucklehead sportsbettors often put on Colorado’s strength factors between a Buffaloes team going up against a possibly healthy Cougars team.
+In reality, the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.